-All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Lucy McNeil (DSL) or, in their absence, to Beckie Lewis (DDSL).
+All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Lucy McNeil (DSL) or, in their absence, to Natasha Alleyne, Carly Busby or Beckie Lewis.
 In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.

-Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need - Buckinghamshire Safeguarding Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response.
+Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need - Buckinghamshire Safeguarding

+Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response.